-The Enrolling Adult must meet all residency and custodial requirements outlined in BCPSS Residency policies and procedures.
-Students will be enrolled by the schools after a successful review and approval/verification of all registration documents and information submitted for the student.
+The Enrolling Adult must meet all residency and custodial requirements outlined in BCPSS Residency policy.
+Students will be enrolled by the schools after a successful review and approval of all registration documents and information submitted for the student.
 End of Year registration for the new school year is reviewed over the summer months prior to the new school year start date.